1 / 9

 With no entry-level model, even the most basic version of the Peugeot 3008 comes well-spec’d.
 The Active has 17-inch alloy wheels, auto lights, auto wipers, auto-dimming rear-view mirror, reversing sensors, lane departure warning, auto emergency braking, touchscreen system, smartphone mirroring, DAB radio, fully-digital instrument binnacle, driver attention alert system, Bluetooth connection, cruise control and a speed limiter.

-Step up to Allure and you get active blind spot detection, lane keep assistance, advanced driver attention alert, auto-dipping headlights, reversing camera, leather effect upholstery, navigation system with TomTom live updates (three-year subscription) voice recognition.
+Step up to the Peugeot 3008 Allure and you get active blind spot detection, lane keep assistance, advanced driver attention alert, auto-dipping headlights, reversing camera, leather effect upholstery, navigation system with TomTom live updates (three-year subscription) voice recognition.
 Plus 18-inch alloy wheels, which make the car look much better.

-Finally, GT adds adaptive cruise control, keyless entry and push-button start, smart electric tailgate with hands-free opening, GT interior and exterior details, massaging, electrically adjusted driver’s seat, heated front seats, Nappa leather, panoramic glass roof along with 19-inch alloy wheels.
+Finally, the top-spec Peugeot 3008 GT adds adaptive cruise control, keyless entry and push-button start, smart electric tailgate with hands-free opening, GT interior and exterior details, massaging, electrically adjusted driver’s seat, heated front seats, Nappa leather, panoramic glass roof along with 19-inch alloy wheels.

 On the inside